iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Client+resolveDiffHistory"></a>

 ### client.resolveDiffHistory(document) ⇒ <code>Promise.&lt;any&gt;</code>
-Returns the [`DiffChainHistory`] of a diff chain starting from a document on the integration chain.
+Returns the `DiffChainHistory` of a diff chain starting from a document on the integration chain.

-NOTE: the document must have been published to the tangle and have a valid message id and authentication method.
+NOTE: the document must have been published to the tangle and have a valid message id and capability invocation method.

 **Kind**: instance method of [<code>Client</code>](#Client)